AlexAvlonitis/soql-builder/README.md

 [![Build Status](https://travis-ci.org/AlexAvlonitis/soql-builder.svg?branch=master)](https://travis-ci.org/AlexAvlonitis/soql-builder)

-A ruby SOQL query builder, it doesn't include all the available SOQL queries.
+A ruby SOQL query builder, to build salesforce query strings.
+It doesn't include all the available SOQL queries.
 Contributions are welcome.

 ## How to use